 Located across the harbour from the Fortress of Louisbourg, the Lighthouse Trail runs along the coastline offering visitors of all skill levels the opportunity for an enjoyable experience.
 With unsurpassed vistas, this 2 kilometre (1.28 miles) walk leads visitors around a looped trail with interpretive panels explaining the area's significance including its flora and fauna.
 Beyond this loop is a rugged trail currently being developed by the Coastal Connections Trail Association, an association solely dedicated to this Lighthouse Trail.
 This rugged section is wet in places and sturdy footwear is recommended.
 For those who desire to offer some financial support to this Trail Association, you will find a trailhead sign erected each spring and a donation box that enables supporters to contribute to the cost of maintaining the Lighthouse Trail.
 There are also small wooden donation boxes available at various businesses within the modern community.

 To access the trail year-round, locate and travel along Havenside Road, situated in the modern community of Louisbourg and follow the "Lighthouse" signs.
 You will note the iconic lighthouse situated on this site.
 This is the site of the first lighthouse in Canada (1734).
 Interpretive panels help explain the history of this pivotal spot.

 Royal Battery Trail

-Visitors are welcome to rent a hand-held Explora unit.
-These units provide in-depth stories and images to promote better understanding of the parts of the Fortress of Louisbourg that haven't been reconstructed and the environmental changes that threaten them.
-The hand-held units can be rented by paying the applicable fees at the Benoist Boutique (#42) or the De la Plagne House (#34).
+Visitors are welcome to download the Explora smartphone app.
+This app provides in-depth stories and images to promote better understanding of the parts of the Fortress of Louisbourg that haven't been reconstructed and the environmental changes that threaten them.